spanou/embedded_time_date/README.md

 C Based Source Code for Time and Date Functionality For Resource Limited Systems

-### TODO:
+### TODO
-- 1 convert build to CMake
+1. Convert build to CMake
-- 2 Comment Code Better
+2. Comment code better
-- 3 Build for diffrent
+3. Build for diffrent targets